webia1/Theoretical-Basics-of-Architecture/REGULAR EXPRESSIONS/JS-TS/ReadMe.md

 ### RegExp.prototype.compile() (deprecated)

-(Re-)compiles a regular expression during execution of a script.
+(Re-)compiles a regular expression during the execution of a script.

 ### RegExp.prototype.exec()